 To play off the original Rosie the Riveter, I decided to go with a yellow background.
 I did add some textures to the edit.

-I finished the tutorial with adding some dodge and burn to make the edit pop a little more.
+I finished the tutorial by adding some dodge and burn to make the edit pop a little more.
 I raised the clarity and darkened the edges a little.
 I used the warp tool to give her a little bit of muscle.
 In the previous Rosie the Riveter edit I made I really gave her some muscles and it was a lot of fun!
 The final touch was adding the eyelashes.

 To watch the tutorial, you can sign up for my premium membership and enjoy dozens of other tutorials!